TheBoredTeam/boring.notch/README.md

-## TheBoringNotch v Dancing Snake 🐍 is Here! 🎉
+## TheBoringNotch v Sleeping Snail 🐌 is Here! 🎉

 <img width="150" src="https://github.com/user-attachments/assets/e96f6110-ffad-4d8b-a02d-ead87b7edbe1" />

 ## Download
 <a href="https://github.com/iamharshdev/boring.notch/releases" target="_self"><img width="200" src="https://www.adviksoft.com/blog/wp-content/uploads/2023/09/editor_download_mac.png" /></a>

+> [!WARNING]
+> We don't have Apple Developer account yet.
+The applications will show a popup on first start.
+Click **Okay**, then go to **Settings / Privacy & Security** and scroll down until you see a button **Open anyway**.
+You'll have to do this once.

 ## Buy us coffee